fxamacker/draft-notes-about-deduplicating-public-keys/README.md

 These incremental improvements add up to have a cumulative impact on operational costs, uptime, and performance.
 Although payload count increases daily, Execution Nodes, etc. can handle more payloads now compared to 9 months ago, without adding extra RAM.

 Beyond Execution Nodes, reducing payload counts and their overhead helps reduce hardware costs and energy consumption on various servers that handle payloads.
 By improving resource utilization, we gain headroom to handle increased spikes in demand, reduce downtime, and reduce costs.
 Memory use reduction on AN, EN, etc. are hard to measure since we are deploying unrelated projects at the same time, but we know we are loading 28.8 GB less execution state into RAM on EN, and memory usage reduction on EN in a prior migration project was reported to be a multiple of the state size reduction.

+UPDATE: Memory use reduction is still about -150 GB less RAM on each EN server about 7 days after the Oct.
+22, 2025 mainnet spork.
+This is over 5x MTrie size reduction! 🎉

 At the same time, the change does not take anything away from end users. [...]